squidfunk/mkdocs-material/docs/plugins/blog.md

 The provided path is resolved from the [`blog` directory][blog_dir].

-!!! info "Format of `.authors.yml` file"
+!!! info "Format of autor information"

     The `.authors.yml` file must follow the following format: